cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 - Three timers can generate three 4-bit PWMs in parallel.
 - Four timers can also generate four 4-bit PWMs in parallel.

-APB ADVANCED TIMER also generates a 4-bit output event signal to the CPU subsystem, which uses a REG_EVENT_CFG CSR.
+APB ADVANCED TIMER also generates a 4-bit output event signal to the CPU subsystem, depending on the configuration of REG_EVENT_CFG CSR.

 The figure below is a high-level block diagram of the APB ADVANCED TIMER module:-